Biopsy of the Prostate and Transrectal Ultrasound

 Must I do anything special after the test is over?

+If your doctor prescribes an antibiotic, take it as directed.
 Call your doctor if you develop a fever.

 How long is it before the result of the test is known?